DanieleZambetti97/ProjectMoana/README.md

 PorjectMoana is a Julia program for converting PFM images into HDR images such as JPEG and PNG formats.

 ## Requirements
-1. Running this program requires an installed version of Julia Language (v1.5 or later, download [here](https://julialang.org/downloads/)).
+1. Running this program requires an installed version of Julia Language (v1.5 or later, download [here](https://julialang.org/downloads/));
 2. This program needs command-line inputs to run, then can only works on Linux/MacOS machines.
-If you are using a Windows machine we recommend to install a WSL (
+If you are using a Windows machine we recommend to install a [WSL](https://docs.microsoft.com/it-it/windows/wsl/install-win10).

+## Installation

 ```bash
 pip install foobar